Top 10 best free and paid sentiment analysis tools

 Best for: market research, target audience analysis.

-With this tool, we move on from the more straightforward tools that collect information themselves to more complicated sentiment analysis tools that need additional input of the data that will be analyzed.
+With this sentiment analyzer, we move on from the more straightforward tools that collect information themselves to more complicated sentiment analysis tools that need additional input of the data that will be analyzed.

 You can use the basic version of the tool for free.
 The paid version starts at $299 a month.